 ✔ Assess your dog’s environment and look for possible triggers.
 Avoid smoking, incents, air fresheners and other possible irritants for your dog’s eyes.

 ✔ Monitor your puppy throughout the teething process.
 Connect with your vet to make sure your dog is teething normally.

 If all the issues on the checklist are addressed, it's now time to get rid of tear stains from your dog.
 Check out these 5 tips for how to get rid of dog tear stains:

 Some amount of tears are inevitable, but if you diligently clean your dog's face and keep them dry, then the tears will not cause staining or irritation.
 Use a pet wipe or a damp, soft cloth to spot-clean their face as needed.

 2. Trim the Fur Around Your Dog's Eyes

 Trimming your dog's facial hair can help prevent staining, but it's also a quick fix for removing already stained fur.
 It’s a temporary solution, but it can help remove the stains and allow you to clean the face better each day.

-Make sure the dog or puppy is calm and settled down while you trim the hair or you may hurt him instead.
-If you aren’t comfortable doing this yourself, then connect with a local groomer to help you out.
+Make sure the dog or puppy is calm and settled down while you trim the hair, or you may hurt him instead.
+If you aren’t comfortable doing this yourself, connect with a local groomer to help you.